 - "Odile" the fae mercenary does type 3 while fighting 3/4 of the main cast of Roommates.
 Later subverted when her opponents outright tell her that they did not intend to defeat her.

 - Particularly effective with Princess' debut episode in The Powerpuff Girls.
 After Princess trashes Buttercup and Bubbles thanks to her powerful gadgets, Blossom gets into it, and she is pissed.
 Cue complete ownage, with Blossom merely moving her head to avoid Princess' flurry of punches.
-Including an Homage to Dragon Ball Z where Blossom dodges an energy blast simply by tilting her head, just as Goku did late in the Namek Saga.
+Including an Homage to Dragon Ball Z where Blossom dodges an energy blast simply by tilting her head, just as Piccolo did in one scene.
 Pissed, she was, but she demonstrated that Tranquil Fury trumps Unstoppable Rage, at least for that episode.

 - Toph is a Type 1, sometimes Type 3.
 However, she more often blocks attacks.